elotroalex/chiens/_texts/translation.md

 - at the red hour of nostalgia
 - at the hour undone red
 - at the red hour of crowds
-- shoulders of boiling water, our scarred asses began to cry out revenge;
+- shoulders of boiling water, our scarred asses began to call for revenge;
 - at the red hour of miracles
-- beautiful night liberty hatched at the duckboard and manure of cut legs
+- gorgeous nocturnal liberty, hatched from the duckboard and manure of cut legs
 - caterpillars roared on the bridge
 - and our legs screamed victory
 - and the broken moats answered with revenge
-- by her barbs of stars
+- with her barbs of stars
-- by her eyes of stars, by her breasts of stars
+- with her eyes of stars, her breasts of stars
-- the cherries made of stars she poured on us
+- and she made her star-born cherries rain down on us
 - wide open floodgate
 - and death was not surly
 - but sweet